-A small ventricular septal defect may cause no problems, and many small VSDs close on their own.
-Medium or larger VSDs may need surgical repair early in life to prevent complications.
+A small ventricular septal defect may cause no problems.
+Many small VSDs close on their own.
+Babies with medium or larger VSDs may need surgery early in life to prevent complications.

-Signs and symptoms of serious heart defects often appear during the first few days, weeks or months of a child's life.
+Symptoms of serious heart problems present at birth (congenital heart defects) often appear during the first few days, weeks or months of a child's life.

 - Fast breathing or breathlessness